davetron5000/fake-api-server/README.md

 * `test/` - Tests for the app.

-## Integration with Sidekiq Book Stuff
+## Pushing to DockerHub

 1. Be sure that `Dockerfile` and `Dockerfile.dx` are consistent
+1. Make sure all tests are passing via `bin/ci` and there are no warnings or other nonsense
-1. Edit `bin/version`
+1. Edit `bin/docker-hub/vars` to bump the version
-1. `bin/docker-build`
+1. `bin/docker-hub/build`
-1. `bin/push-dockerhub`
+1. `bin/docker-hub/push`
-1. Edit the sidekiq book's `automation/docker-compose.yml` to use the new version
+1. Edit the sidekiq book's `automation/dev-environment/docker-compose.yml` to use the new version
+1. Tag the repo as the same version in step 3 and push that tag